vmstio/vmstio/docus/content/infrastructure/backups.md

 ## Configuration Backups

-- All configuration files for core applications, documentation and Flings are stored on GitHub with changes committed there before being applied to servers.
+- All configuration files for core applications, documentation and web clients are stored on GitHub with changes committed there before being applied to servers.

 ## Backup Image